Apple’s New iPhone Design May Have Been Leaked

 The insider, who goes by Mr. White on Twitter, posted a shot of the schematics and noted that the design belonged to the updated version of the current iPhone XR, which is considered a more budget-friendly iPhone option for most people.
 However, many tech bloggers have disputed White’s claims as the image shows a new triple camera array.
 The current iPhone XR only has one camera, so it would be unlikely that Apple would move from one camera to three cameras in a single update.

 Many believe the schematics actually belong to the upgraded versions of the iPhone XS or iPhone XS Max, which Apple may choose to call the iPhone XI and iPhone XI Plus.
 If this is the case, the schematics does provide a bit of corroboration for previous leaks from another trusted insider, OnLeaks.
-The renders leaked by OnLeaks showed a similar three camera cutout housed in a square unit located on the upper left corner of the phone, as previously reported by The Inquisitr.
+The renders leaked by OnLeaks showed a similar three-camera cutout housed in a square unit located on the upper left corner of the phone, as previously reported by The Inquisitr.

 New iPhone XR pic.twitter.com/pOGYuzwPcw